Metrorail (Miami-Dade County): Former fleet

-Metrorail formerly used 136 heavy-rail cars (known as the Universal Transit Vehicle) built by the Budd Company under the name "Transit America"; they are identical to those used on the Baltimore Metro SubwayLink (save for the modifications made to Baltimore's cars during their refurbishment between 2002 and 2005), as the two systems were built at the same time, and the two agencies were able to save money by sharing a single order.
-The Baltimore-Miami order was among the last orders Budd filled before shuttering its railcar manufacturing business; a fleet of similar vehicles was manufactured by Società Italiana Ernesto Breda for the Red and Purple lines of the Los Angeles Metro Rail between 1988 and 2000.
+Metrorail formerly used 136 heavy-rail cars (known as the Universal Transit Vehicle) built by the Budd Company under the name "Transit America"; they are identical to those used on the Baltimore Metro SubwayLink, as the two systems were built at the same time, and the two agencies were able to save money by sharing a single order.
+The Baltimore-Miami order was among the last orders Budd filled before shuttering its railcar manufacturing business.
+A fleet of similar railcars, built to the same specification, was manufactured by Breda for Los Angeles Metro Rail between 1988 and 2000.